 Ever wondered why we find certain speakers so engaging?
 Want to better understand what they’re doing with their voice so you can do likewise?
 Then this article is for you.

-Today is Professional Speakers Day, so I thought it the ideal time to examine five fantastic TED talks to pinpoint how each speaker uses a different vocal element to best effect.
+In this article I examine five fantastic TED talks to pinpoint how each speaker uses a different vocal element to best effect.

 There are five elements to your voice and what helps me remember them is this acronym SPILT: That's Speed, Pitch, Intonation, Loudness and Tone.